Flap Surgery: The Basics

 • Importance of proper nutrition, hydration, and methods to maintain tissue integrity

-• Adequate caloric intake and balance of protein and essential vitamins has been shown to improve the healing of flaps (3).
+• Adequate caloric intake and a balance of protein and essential vitamins have been shown to improve flap healing (3).

 • Dressing changes, wound cleansing, and hand hygiene